Staphylococcus/brain-from-brane/docs/glossary.md

 ## Algorithms
 A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.

+## Autocatalytic <a name="autocatalytic"></a>
+Describing chemical reaction networks that catalyze their own production and reproduction.
+When molecular networks reach a connectivity threshold, collective autocatalysis becomes possible, transforming passive structures into active, self-maintaining systems.

+## Autopoietic <a name="autopoietic"></a>
+Referring to systems that maintain their identity through continuous self-production and boundary maintenance.
+Autopoietic systems exhibit production closure where the network's components are produced by the network itself through its own organization, creating autonomous agents with clear operational boundaries.

 ## Bio-Informational Complex <a name="bio-informational-complex"></a>
 A tightly integrated unit where biological hosts and information systems function as quasi-organismic wholes that co-evolve and protect their informational patterns (see [5e-bio-informational-complex](05-competitive-dynamics/5e-bio-informational-complex.md)).